rob-webaverse/ethereum-backend/README.md

 ## Quick Install

 Once you've installed all basic building blocks, you're just a few steps away from starting to develop your application.
-To clone and run this repository excute these command using command line:
+To clone and run this repository execute these command using a command line:

 ```bash